High-Performance-Computing/Project/Solution.md

 ## Profiling and training MobilenetV2

-Empirically, for a batch size of 96,  we went down 20h per epoch on a single CPU, to  3h30 per epoch using one GPU, to 1h per epoch using 4 GPUs.
-The theoretical speed up of passing from one to four GPUs is 4, but the effective speed-up was 3.5 due to communication overhead between CPU and GPU.
+<p align="justify"> Empirically, for a batch size of 96,  we went down 20h per epoch on a single CPU, to  3h30 per epoch using one GPU, to 1h per epoch using 4 GPUs.
+The theoretical speed up of passing from one to four GPUs is 4, but the effective speed-up was 3.5 due to communication overhead between CPU and GPU. </p>

-But the preprocessing of our data meant the GPUs could not access the data efficiently so the GPU occupation was low.
+<p align="justify"> But the preprocessing of our data meant the GPUs could not access the data efficiently so the GPU occupation was low. </p>

-We went down to 15 min per epoch by preprocessing the data (GPU occupation: 50%).
-We could expect a 1X to 2X speed-up by further augmenting GPU occupation.
+<p align="justify"> We went down to 15 min per epoch by preprocessing the data (GPU occupation: 50%).
+We could expect a 1X to 2X speed-up by further augmenting GPU occupation. </p>

 ### Summary